Emergency Nursing Program

 - Independent, online learning with live group discussions

-- In-person skills and simulation sessions in designated facilites in each zone for Nova Scotia learners and Charlottetown for PEI learners
+- In-person skills and simulation sessions in designated facilities in each zone for Nova Scotia learners and Charlottetown for PEI learners

 Dates